nwchemgit/nwchem-wiki/Basis.md

 functions in the library.
 The names of standard basis sets are not case sensitive.
-For a complete list of basis sets and associated ECPs in the NWChem library see the [available basis sets](AvailableBasisSets "wikilink") or the [EMSL Basis Set Exchange](https://bse.pnl.gov/bse/portal) for naming conventions and their specifications.
+For a complete list of basis sets and associated ECPs in the NWChem library see the [available basis sets](AvailableBasisSets "wikilink") or the [Basis Set Exchange](https://www.basissetexchange.org/) for naming conventions and their specifications.

 The general form of the input line requesting basis sets from the NWChem